George Douglas of Pittendreich: Towards the treaty of Greenwich

 On 1 July George was back in London as a commissioner completing the Treaty of Greenwich which was intended to bring peace between England and Scotland and secure the royal marriage plan.
-George then attempted to reconcile Arran and Cardinal Beaton who was opposed to the marriage.
+George then attempted to reconcile Arran and Cardinal David Beaton who was opposed to the marriage.
 Before the ratification of the treaty by the Scottish lords on 25 August, George held a meeting with the Cardinal at St Andrews Castle on 15 August 1543 assisted by the Earl Marischal and James Kirkcaldy of Grange.
 The Cardinal gave Regent Arran the Lord Seton as a hostage for George's safety.
 George told Sadler after the meeting that the Cardinal was compliant and wished only to obtain Henry's and Arran's favour but feared the Scottish abbeys would be suppressed.
 Cardinal Beaton refused to come to the ratification on account of the feelings of his party and the personal malice of Arran's wife, Margaret Douglas.
 (She was the eldest daughter of the 3rd Earl of Morton.)
 The ratification was delayed but George's negotiation at St. Andrews prevented armed conflict.
 Despite George's efforts, Regent Arran and the Scottish Parliament rejected the Treaty of Greenwich in December 1543, resulting in the war of the Rough Wooing.